andrewt3000/MachineLearning/transformer.md

 **Knowledge cutoff date** is the final point in time covered by a Large Language Model’s (LLM) static training data.

 **FlashAttention** is a GPU IO-bandwidth optimization.
 It keeps the intermediate data of attention in fast on-chip SRAM rather than writing it out to slower HBM, eliminating the memory traffic that makes standard attention slow.
-See [paper](https://arxiv.org/abs/2205.14135)

 ### Prompting
 A **System prompt** is instructions given to an LLM before the user input.
 It sets the model's context, instructions and constraints.